NodyHub/blog/content/posts/container-breakouts-part2.md

 root@linux-box:/#
 ```

-The first terminal window can be exchanged with another host, which is under your control.
-As long as the containers host can reach the system.

-A more detailed explanation can be found here [Docker Container Breakout: Abusing SYS_MODULE capability!](https://blog.pentesteracademy.com/abusing-sys-module-capability-to-perform-docker-container-breakout-cf5c29956edd) by Nishant Sharma.
+A more detailed explanation can be found here [Docker Container Breakout: Abusing SYS_MODULE capability!](https://blog.pentesteracademy.com/abusing-sys-module-capability-to-perform-docker-container-breakout-cf5c29956edd) by [Nishant Sharma](https://linkedin.com/in/wifisecguy/).

 ### Host Devices

-If you are in a privileged container, the devices are not striped out.
-A quick directory listing of the **devices** in the container shows that we have **access to all** of them.
-Since we are `root` and have all capabilities, we can mount the devices that are plugged into the host – as well as the hard drive.
+If you are in a privileged container, the devices are not striped.
+A quick directory **listing** of the **devices** in the container shows that we have **access to all** of them.
+Since we are `root` and have all capabilities, we can **mount** the **devices** that are plugged into the host – as well as the hard drive.

 Mounting the hard drive is giving us access to the host filesystem.